-Is your dog constantly licking, scratching and biting himself, and you have no idea how that’s progressing?
+Have you noticed your dog constantly licking, scratching and biting himself?
 You’re not alone.
 Skin problems are extremely common in dogs.
 Not only do they have striking similarities with skin problems in humans, but they are also an indicator of the general health of a dog.
 Dog skin disorders are generally grouped by the underlying cause.
 Here’s a general categorization:

 - Immune-mediated skin disorders (atopic dermatitis, autoimmune skin disease)